bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/regex.md

 ### Escaping

 If you need to use any of the special characters literally (actually searching for a `"*"`, for instance), you must escape it by putting a backslash in front of it.
-For instance, to search for `"a"` followed by `"*"` followed by `"b"`, you’d use `/a\*b/` — the backslash “escapes” the `"*"`, making it literal instead of special.
+For instance, to search for `"a"` followed by `"*"` followed by `"b"`, you’d use `/a\*b/` — the backslash "escapes” the `"*"`, making it literal instead of special.

-Similarly, if you’re writing a regular expression literal and need to match a slash (“/”), you need to escape that (otherwise, it terminates the pattern).
-For instance, to search for the string “/example/” followed by one or more alphabetic characters, you’d use `/\/example\/[a-z]+/i`—the backslashes before each slash make them literal.
+Similarly, if you’re writing a regular expression literal and need to match a slash ("/”), you need to escape that (otherwise, it terminates the pattern).
+For instance, to search for the string "/example/” followed by one or more alphabetic characters, you’d use `/\/example\/[a-z]+/i`—the backslashes before each slash make them literal.

 To match a literal backslash, you need to escape the backslash.
-For instance, to match the string “C:\\” where “C” can be any letter, you’d use `/[A-Z]:\\/` — the first backslash escapes the one after it, so the expression searches for a single literal backslash.
+For instance, to match the string "C:\\” where "C” can be any letter, you’d use `/[A-Z]:\\/` — the first backslash escapes the one after it, so the expression searches for a single literal backslash.

-If using the `RegExp` constructor with a string literal, remember that the backslash is an escape in string literals, so to use it in the regular expression, you need to escape it at the string literal level. `/a\*b/` and `new RegExp("a\\*b")` create the same expression, which searches for “a” followed by a literal “\*” followed by “b”.
+If using the `RegExp` constructor with a string literal, remember that the backslash is an escape in string literals, so to use it in the regular expression, you need to escape it at the string literal level. `/a\*b/` and `new RegExp("a\\*b")` create the same expression, which searches for "a” followed by a literal "\*” followed by "b”.

 If escape strings are not already part of your pattern you can add them using [`String.replace`](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace):